markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 - a palette board for selecting and reordering palette entries
 - a material inspector for roughness, metallic, opacity, and emissive
 - `Apply Color` and `Clear` actions for palette-based assignment

+In 3D, the Organic tool also replaces the normal yellow hover marker with a brush-footprint preview so you can see the current paint radius directly on the target surface.

 ## 3D Detail Editing